This statement of standards is intended to be a reference for:

 The programme should contain supervised fieldwork training of a minimum of 1,200 hours with at least three placements.
 Of the 1,200 hours, at least 600 hours should be in educational settings.
 Fieldwork supervisors should have at least three years of relevant professional experience (full-time or equivalent) in educational or clinical psychology.
 Practical training should aim at helping students become reflective practitioners with strong systems perspectives and problem-solving abilities.
 The placements should provide adequate hands-on experience in relation to individual work, group work, and systems work, encompassing a wide range of student/school needs.
-This should include experiences of working with students, families, teachers, and improving the school system, during which the following skills/qualities are developed up to the required professional standards:
+This should include experiences of working with students, families, teachers, and improving the school system.
+Upon completion of the placements, the students should have developed the following skills/qualities up to the required professional standards:

 (a) Personal qualities and conduct in professional practice

 7. Quality Assurance